KT421/math-races/Readme.md

 This is a very simple shiny app designed to generate math worksheets for my kids.

 The functional version is at https://kt421.shinyapps.io/math-races/ but that is a free shiny.io account so if this gets popular then it will probably be down.
+You can clone the repo and run it locally if the shiny.io site is throttled or locked.

 Right now it supports addition and subtraction with operands between 0 and 10, and when Subtraction is selected it will disallow negative numbers in the answers